impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 My best guess is that the only remaining value if one *doesn't* install and use the RBENV shell function is that RBENV will still intercept calls that you make to your gem executables, and delegate those calls to the executable for the version of Ruby that you've specified via manually setting `RBENV_VERSION`.
 If that's not the case, then there must be something fundamental I'm missing about how RBENV works.
 And even if that is the case, I'm still not sure why someone would want to go through all this trouble to avoid using the RBENV shell function and its terminal commands, which seems pretty benign (and even helpful in most cases).

-I decide to [search](https://github.com/rbenv/rbenv/search?q=%22shell+integration%22&type=issues) the Github repo's "Commit" and "Issue" histories for "shell integration".
-I find [this issue](https://github.com/rbenv/rbenv/issues/1409) containing some additional useful context.
+I decide to [search](https://github.com/rbenv/rbenv/search?q=%22shell+integration%22&type=issues){:target="_blank" rel="noopener"} the Github repo's "Commit" and "Issue" histories for "shell integration".
+I find [this issue](https://github.com/rbenv/rbenv/issues/1409){:target="_blank" rel="noopener"} containing some additional useful context.
 I think it's a pretty good summary of the differences between using RBENV with vs. without shell integration:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-16mar2023-911am.png" width="90%" style="border: 1px solid black; padding: 0.5em">